-Merill Edge is a great option for beginning investors.
+Merrill Edge is a great option for beginning investors.
 You can open an account with $0 minimum investment.
 They also offer excellent customer service, strong education and research, and low fees.

 You can get unlimited free online stock, ETF, and options trades with their Preferred Rewards program, or pay just $2.95 per trade with no trade or balance minimums.

-They offer flexible tools with customizable features and the best part is they are there to guide you step-by-step.
+Merrill Edge offers flexible tools with customizable features and the best part is they are there to guide you step-by-step.
 They have dedicated advisors who will work with you one-on-one to help you build a comprehensive financial strategy.